svetlozardraganov/stremio-bg-tv/README.md

-# Hello world add-on for Stremio
+# BG-TV add-on for Stremio

 ### Adds a few public domain movies to Stremio